danaelisanicolas/e-notebook/README.md

 I do acknowledge that my application is not as flashy and pretty, but this is more focusing on how web applications are created, developed, and deployed to the web.
 I am proud with what I've accomplished with the amount of time I've been exploring web development.
 While development I am constantly able to add a bit of expected UX functionalities such as text field validations, showing password, forgot password functionality, etc.

 I would also like to learn more about best web development patterns and code structures to improve my code.
-As such, I have some help from my friends (Shoutout to Joe Ferrer for always helping me when I'm stuck and reviewing whenever he has time!) when they have time.
+As such, I have some help from my friends (Shoutout to Joe Ferrer for always helping me whenever I'm stuck!) when they have time.
 In addition, I also acknowledge the lack of mobile responsiveness of this app.
 I will, if time and motivation permits, fix that.
 For now I would like to explore on other functionalities I can do on a web app.

 ## License
 MIT License